 Runtime: 88 mins

-A punk-rocker-turned-Buddhist-priest in Japan has made a career out of helping suicidal people find reasons to live.
-This work, though, has increasingly come at the cost of his own health and family life, as he refuses to draw a line between his patients and himself.
+After-Tiller director, Lana Wilson, delivers a touching and meditative portrait of a Japanese punk-rocker-turned-Buddhist-monk who inspires others to embrace life.
+His work has increasingly come at the cost of his own health and family life, as he refuses to draw a line between his patients and himself.
 The Departure captures this priest at a crossroads, when a spiral of self-destruction leads him to confront the same question his patients ask him: what makes life worth living?

 Recently Wilson wrote and produced “Jacked,” an episode of the National Geographic Channel miniseries I Am Rebel, Executive Produced by Doug Liman (The Bourne Identity).
 Wilson was previously the Film and Dance Curator for Performa, the New York biennial of new visual art performance, where she produced major performances by artists including Guy Maddin, Boris Charmatz, L’Encyclopédie de la Parole, Pieter Ampe and Guilherme Garrido, Pete Drungle, and Eleanor Bauer.
 She also curated several film retrospectives, including Not Funny: Stand-Up Comedy and Visual Art, The Polyexpressive Symphony: Futurism on Film, and Dance After Choreography.
 Wilson holds a B.A. in Film Studies and Dance from Wesleyan University.